 Step 4.
 Next, type cd C:\WINDOWS\System32 and hit Enter.
 Use the REN command to rename the following files by typing REN File_Name.extension File_Name.old.
 Wpa.dbl Pidgen.dll Actshell.html Licdll.dll Regwizc.dll Licwmi.dll Wpabaln.exe

 Step 5.
 Enter the drive letter of the CD, including a colon (e.g., G:) and hit Enter key.
 Go on tying cd i386 and press Enter.
 Type commands below, and each command followed by pressing Enter.

 expand wpabaln.ex_ %systemroot%\system32

 expand wpa.db_ %systemroot%\system32

 copy pidgen.dll %systemroot%\system32

-When you finish previous steps, you can type Exit to close Recovery Console and press Enter key to restart computer.
+When you finish the previous steps, you can type Exit to close the Recovery Console and press Enter key to restart the computer.

-If you find yourself still encountering the error code after following all the methods in this article.
-The last thing you can try is to do a full Windows reinstallation.
+If you still encounter the error code after following all the methods in this article.
+The last thing you can try is to do a complete Windows reinstallation.

 In conclusion, the Windows 10 error 0x80004005 is an unspecified error that can occur for various reasons, including corrupt DLL files, issues with Windows updates, problems with file compression, registry issues, and more.
 To troubleshoot and fix this error, it’s essential to identify the underlying cause and apply the appropriate method mentioned in this article.